Lordship salvation vs. free grace—what is the biblical truth?

 What do we at GotQuestions.org believe?

 (1) Salvation is by grace alone, through faith alone, in Christ alone.
 The only “work” required for salvation is trusting in Jesus Christ, in His death and resurrection, as the full payment for your sins (1 Corinthians 15:1-4).
 Even this “work” of believing is empowered and enabled by God (John 6:44).
-Saving faith is not intellectual assent.
-It is not believing that certain facts are true.
+Saving faith is not only intellectual assent.
+It is not merely believing that certain facts are true.
 Rather, saving faith is trusting in Jesus Christ and the truth about who He is and what He did for us on the cross.

 (2) Repentance is a change of mind from an embrace of sin and rejection of Christ into an embrace of Christ and rejection of sin (Acts 2:38; 3:19).
 Repentance, just like faith, is empowered and enabled by God (Acts 11:18), and often goes hand-in-hand with faith at the moment of salvation.
 The Holy Spirit’s convicting work is powerful (John 16:8).
 It is difficult to imagine how someone could understand the gospel, what Christ did for us on the cross, and for there to be no amount of repentance about the sin that put Jesus on that cross.